liormat401/Virual-Escape-Room-AWS-practictioner-theme/README.md

 #  Inside Mini-Game -
 5 quations from AWS Cloud Practitioner exam.
-The player is in a dark room and needed to find and choose the right answer.
+The player is in a dark room and needed to find and choose the right answer between all the wrong ones.
 ![image](https://github.com/liormat401/Virual-Escape-Room-AWS-practictioner-theme/assets/126070709/20c6806a-ca06-42cc-aa28-bfcfc04a39f6)